-Generally, all films and computer games need to be classified, unless they fall into one of the exemption categories, or the films are part of an approved film festival.
+Generally, all films and computer games need to be classified, unless they fall into one of the exemption categories, or they are part of a registered event or event held by an Approved Cultural Institution.
 Only certain publications need to be classified, and a description of which publications should be classified can be found in the publications guide.

 It doesn't matter if you are selling, hiring, lending or giving the film or game away, they still need to be classified.

 Application forms for each type of application are found in the industry section of the website.

 How much will it cost to get my product classified?

 Fees for classification are listed for each type of application in the industry section of this website.

 Generally, classification decisions for films, computer games and publications can take up to 20 working days to process once the application has been recommended to the Board.
 For some films and computer games, you can pay a Priority Processing Fee (PPF), which will drop the time down to five (5) working days.
 Information about which applications attract a PPF can be found in the Industry section.